bradygaster-zz/downr/src/wwwroot/posts/windowsazurewebsites-onprem-servicebus/index.md

 ---

 <p>The third post in the
-  <a>Solving Real-world Problems with Azure Web Sites blog series</a>  I&#x2019;ll demonstrate one manner in which a web site can be connected to an on-premises enterprise.
+  <a href="http://www.bradygaster.com/solving-real-world-problems-with-windows-azure-web-sites">Solving Real-world Problems with Azure Web Sites blog series</a>  I&#x2019;ll demonstrate one manner in which a web site can be connected to an on-premises enterprise.
 A common use-case for a web site is to collect data for storage in a database in an enterprise
   environment.
 Likewise, the first thing most customers want to move into the cloud is their web site.
 Ironically, the idea of moving a whole enterprise architecture into the cloud can appear to be a daunting task.
 So, if one wants to host their site in the cloud but keep their data in their enterprise, what&#x2019;s the solution?
 This post will address that question and point out how the Azure Service Bus between a Azure Web Site and an on-premises database can be a great glue between your web site and your enterprise.</p>